mrets/operating_procedures/api-docs/scenarios/transfer-certificates.md

 "to_account": {
   "data": {
     "type": "accounts",
-    "id": <account uuid>
+    "id": "<account uuid>"
   }
 }
 ```

 ## Initiating an External Transfer

 All transactions are initiated in the same way.
-See [Drafting a transaction](Drafting-a-transaction)
+See [Drafting a transaction](#drafting-a-transaction)

 ### Specifying the Transaction Type